jbukoski/audio_sorter/README.md

 The script uses the metadata from MP3 and M4A files to:

-    1. Rename the files.
+    1. Rename the files as the track's title.
     2. Create a mapping dictionary with all artists:albums:songs.
-    3. Create directories based on the mapping structure.
+    3. Create directories for artists and subdirectories for albums based on the mapping structure.

-The script is optimized for my own scenario -- no guaranttee it will work in other situations.
+The script is optimized for my own scenario -- no guarantee it will work in other situations.